How to make the ’22 elections more trustworthy

 We need to begin with the redistricting that’s required following the 2020 census.
 The Census Bureau says it will be sometime in September before North Carolina gets a final count of the numbers, demographics, and counties where people live.
 There are two things we can and should do right now.
 To ensure all candidates have a legitimate opportunity to win we must end the gerrymandering of districts that virtually guarantee a victory for one political party.
 There is no reason we cannot put in place an impartial redistricting process where voters select their leaders instead of leaders effectively selecting voters.
 We’ve talked about it forever.
 Let’s implore our lawmakers to do it this year.
 Taxpayers would save millions of dollars by avoiding costly and disruptive redistricting lawsuits that result in the needless redrawing of districts.

 We also need to postpone the March 8, 2022 Primary Elections.
 If we’re not getting final census numbers until late September, there’s no way we can draw new districts (including a new14th Congressional district) and allow candidates sufficient time to file to run prior to the December 13th deadline.
-That’s just a little more than two months.
-Lawmakers should change the Primary to our traditional second Tuesday in May (the 10th) to assure thoughtful and fair redistricting, as well as adequate time to organize campaigns and file for the General Election November 8th.
+That’s a little more than two months.
+Lawmakers should change the primary to our traditional second Tuesday in May (the 10th) to assure fair redistricting, as well as adequate time to organize campaigns and file for the general election on Nov.
+8.

 It is reasonable to assume the popularity of absentee ballots will grow.
 Let’s restore our traditional system whereby an absentee ballot will be counted so long as is it postmarked on or before election and received within three days following election day.
 This has worked well in the past.